Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 ![Pumping chat](https://bitfalls.com/wp-content/uploads/2018/01/08-2.png)

-(many of these are drawn from [The Anatomy of a Pump & Dump Group](https://bitfalls.com/2018/01/12/anatomy-pump-dump-group/), a great little exposé)
+(many of these are drawn from [The Anatomy of a Pump & Dump Group](https://bitfalls.com/2018/01/12/anatomy-pump-dump-group/))

 > If the promoters do a good job, and the market is strong, the stock price can soar from a few cents a share to $10, or in some cases, much more.
 Eventually, the share price collapses after the promoters sell out and quit pumping.

 ![OAX/ETH pump and dump](https://bitfalls.com/wp-content/uploads/2018/01/11.png)

 You know the jig.
-Airdrops, bounties, referral bonuses, presales, advisor shares, so on and so forth.
-By the time the house of cards came crashing down, this procedure was a well-oiled machine.
+Airdrops, bounties, referral bonuses, presales, advisor shares, and so forth.
+By the time the ICO boom had gone mainstream, this procedure was a well-oiled machine.

+Most of the long tail of ICOs—and that tail was very long—were complete nonsense.
+According to most trackers, the total number of ICOs was well into the thousands, and that's only counting those that were able to rise above the noise.

-And like each penny stock boom before it, the ICO boom ended in multiple regulatory actions against the worst offenders.
-But regulators can't reach everyone, and so many of the pump and dumpers have gone on unpunished.
+And like each penny stock boom before it, the ICO boom ended in [multiple regulatory actions](https://www.virtualcurrencyreport.com/category/b-enforcement-actions/) against the worst offenders.
+But regulators can't reach everyone, and most of the pump and dumpers either escaped unpunished or continue to manipulate coins, albeit at smaller scales.

-So what can we learn from this?

-While Bitcoin and Ether appreciated significantly during the bubble, it's clear the bubble driven first by ICOs, and it was ICOs that drove the bubble's collapse.
-ICOs also reinforced the supremacy of Bitcoin and Ether as the reserve currencies of ICO investing and the gateway to most crypto-only exchanges, where the bulk of ICO traffic resided.

-Most of the long tail of ICOs (and the tail was very long) were complete nonsense.
-According to most trackers, the total number of ICOs was well into the thousands, and doubtless more if you count the ICOs that even they didn't bother counting.

-Penny stocks naturally attract hustlers and cons.
 By 1989, in the heyday of penny stocks, a survey found that Americans had been cheated out of [at least $2B a year by fraudulent penny stock schemes](http://articles.latimes.com/1989-09-08/business/fi-1942_1_penny-stock).
 The ICO bubble was no different.
 The SATIS group estimated in 2018 that [81% of ICOs were scams](https://www.investopedia.com/news/80-icos-are-scams-report/) and it's been widely reported that over [$9M was stolen per day in 2018](https://www.investopedia.com/news/beware-9m-are-lost-each-day-crypto-scams/) (annualized, that would be upwards of $3B a year).

+## TITLE GOES HERE
+So what can we learn from this?

+While Bitcoin and Ether appreciated significantly during the bubble, it's clear the bubble was driven first by ICOs (evidenced by [Bitcoin's dominance ratio](https://coinmarketcap.com/charts/#dominance-percentage) falling from 85% before the boom to a low of 35%).
+It was also ICOs that drove the bubble's collapse.
+(Of course, ICOs still reinforced the supremacy of Bitcoin and Ether—they served as the reserve currencies of ICO investing and the gateway to most crypto-only exchanges.)

 ICOs, just as penny stocks, are a two-sided market.
 Investors don't care about the coins, they just want objects of speculation to get rich on.
 Fraudsters don't care about the coins either, they just want objects of manipulation to cheat others on.
 Everyone gets what they need, and so the market bustles with activity, and no one wants to be left out.

-Despite the technological accoutrements, it's an old story.
+Despite the technological novelty, it's an old story.
+The analogy with penny stocks gladly explain a large part of the ICO bubble: the shitcoins, the scams, the unregistered securities, which ultimately explain a large part of the ICO bubble.

+But there's something that these frameworks leave behind.
+If you only look at the financial aspects of crypto, you're missing something deep: the revolutionary aspects.

+It's commonly said that revolutions are good at state-breaking, not so much at state-making.
+Crypto is just fine with this.
+And in that, it took much inspiration from the P2P filesharing boom.

 # III.
 The P2P Filesharing Boom